 On July 13, 2005, the Company closed a private placement of 277,100 shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock") and 386,651 warrants to certain investors for aggregate gross proceeds of \$2,771,000 pursuant to a Securities Purchase Agreement dated as of July 13, 2005.
-The warrants sold to the Investors are immediately exercisable at \$3.25 per share and are exercisable at any time within five years from the date of issuance.
-These investor warrants had a fair value of \$567,085 on the date of issuance using a market price of \$2.40 on that date.
-In addition the Company paid an aggregate \$277,102 and issued an aggregate 105,432 warrants to purchase common stock to certain selling agents.
-The warrants issued to the selling agents are immediately exercisable at \$2.50 per share and will expire five years after issuance.
-The selling agent warrants had a fair value of \$166,856 on the date of issuance and this amount was recorded as a cost of raising capital.
+The warrants are immediately exercisable at \$3.25 per share and are exercisable at any time within five years from the date of issuance.
+The Company paid an aggregate \$277,101 and issued an aggregate 105,432 warrants to purchase common stock to certain selling agents.
+The warrants issued to selling agents are immediately exercisable at \$2.50 per share and will expire five years after issuance.